philiprniu/salado-youth-football-site/index.md

 title: "Welcome to Salado Youth Football"
 ---

-# Welcome!
+# Welcome to Salado Youth Football & Cheer!

-This is the homepage.
-You can edit this content from the CMS.
+This is your editable homepage.
+Use the CMS at `/admin` to change this content.